 We used this function in Sparkle – Social Instant Chat that enables users to create and join public chats with people nearby.
 This mobile app is a location-based messaging tool that locates all users who are active in the same area and connects them via chat.

-In addition, by using geolocation technology, Sparkle allows users to set the radius, within which the chat will be available to others.
+In addition, by using geolocation technology, Sparkle allows users to set the radius, within which the location-based chatting will be available to others.

 - Live Video Streaming App that will allow users to find watch what’s happening nearby.
 More on live streaming app development you can find here.

-- Local Parties Finder for travelers and those who’s looking for night activities.
+- Local Parties Finder for travelers and those who are looking for night activities.

 - Support Groups & Sponsor Finder for disabled people or people with addiction who urgently need a hand of help.

 This is probably the most obvious example of an industry which relies heavily on geolocation technology.
 There is literally no booking, sightseeing, guiding app that doesn’t take advantage of geolocation.
-But, even in such high competitive market, do exist few untouched niches
+But, even in sucha highly competitive market, do exist few untouched niches

-So, just for a change, let’s take a look at the platform that targets more luxurious audience – Nautic Nomad – TripAdvisor for the Yachting World.
-The platform we’ve made is essentially a crowd-sourced destination, a rating-based guide for water travelers and yacht lovers.
+So, just for a change, let’s take a look at the platform that targets a more luxurious audience – Sea Guide – TripAdvisor for the Yachting World.
+The LBS platform we’ve made is essentially a crowd-sourced destination, a rating-based guide for water travelers and yacht lovers.

 What sets this platform apart from other is its extensive and easy mapping functionality that helps users quickly add new sites, yacht location and services.
-Those who are familiar with yachting world will appreciate the possibility to add precise GPS Coordinates of their boat with exact Latitude and Longitude coordinates in place.
+Those who are familiar with the yachting world will appreciate the possibility to add precise GPS Coordinates of their boat with exact Latitude and Longitude coordinates in place.
+A similar feature can be included into an Uber for Services (Boats App) we described in our Startup App Ideas Series.

 Sometimes it’s hard to find a place even if you have a picture of it.
 The easiest way is to search by picture through Google.
 Sadly, this is not going to work if you have a photo of bar’s interior.